Canabalt: Reception

 IGN's Levi Buchanan scored the game 8 out of 10; "Canabalt is a wonderful twitch game that strikes the right balance between skill and luck [...]
-There is something really compelling in here -- a real desire to play again and again...and again."
+There is something really compelling in here – a real desire to play again and again...and again."
 Pocket Gamer's Keith Andrew scored it 7 out of 10, calling it "a fun little ditty, beautifully presented, but one where success is as much down to luck as it is any skill.
 That's no doubt all the developers intended, but the sheer addictiveness of play suggests any follow-up that adds a more structure [sic] could give it a serious run for its money."
 Slide to Play's Andrew Podolsky scored it 3 out of 4, praising the game, but criticizing the $2.99 price; "The nearly-flawless execution of one simple idea makes the lack of a story or any other depth inconsequential, but we [...] think this game would be better priced at a dollar, especially since the original Flash game is still free to play as well."

 Pocket Gamer's Peter Willington scored the PSP version 7 out of 10.
-He criticized the lack on online leaderboards, but concluded that "Canabalt for PSP deserves a place on your memory stick.
+He criticized the lack of online leaderboards, but concluded that "Canabalt for PSP deserves a place on your memory stick.
 It has a hidden depth that the hardcore will appreciate immensely, and it's built in such a way that more casual gamers can dip into it quickly between games of more substance."

 The game was listed among the best of 2009 by numerous video game websites, including Rock, Paper, Shotgun and Eurogamer.

 In May 2011, Lewis Denby of PC Gamer placed it at #13 in his list of "20 free PC games you must play."
-In November 2012, Canabalt was included the permanent collection of video games at the Museum of Modern Art.
+In November 2012, Canabalt was included in the permanent collection of video games at the Museum of Modern Art.